 Current research projects include the eighteenth century church and sex, the religious culture of Europe in the seventeenth century, and Freud and feminism.

 School of History, Philosophy and Culture

 +44 (0)1865 483590

-Andrew Spicer is Professor of Early Modern European History and came to Oxford Brookes from the University of Exeter in 2003.
-He is currently a Literary Director of the Royal Historical Society and Vice-President/President-Elect of the Sixteenth Century Society & Conference.
+Andrew Spicer is Professor of Early Modern European History.
+He is currently a Literary Director of the Royal Historical Society and President of the Sixteenth Century Society & Conference.

 This module considers the implications of the Reformation on the arts and in particular the material culture of worship.
 What effect did an emphasis on preaching have on the appearance and furnishings of places of worship?
 How did Protestant attitudes to religious imagery vary and what were the consequences of these different theological standpoints?
 Why was music permitted in some churches and not others?
 The result of questions like these is to get a better understanding of how the material culture of worship was (or was not) shaped by the theological ideas of the Reformation.

 Material Culture of the Reformation

 What was the impact of the Reformation on the material culture and fabric of early modern religion?
 Reflecting on the architecture and appearance of places of worship, this research has considered how far places of worship and their furnishings were shaped by the liturgical and theological considerations or by external factors.
 While the focus has been primarily on churches, this research has also ranged more broadly in this field.
 In recent years papers have also been given on subjects as diverse as 17th century French funerary monuments, late medieval and post Reformation Scottish funeral palls or mortcloths, Reformed Church communion silver in the Dutch Republic, and Huguenot religious art.

 Sanctity and the Sacred